orsonteodoro/gcf2/README.md

 and FEATURES="${FEATURES} binpkg-logs" then grepping them can help discover which packages need a per-package retpoline or which package needs an -fno-plt or -fopt-info-vec removal scripts.

+[3] If you have a clang package, you need to add a
+${CATEGORY}/${PN} disable-fopt-info.conf  row to disable fopt-info since this is only a GCC only flag.

 ----